motetejas2002/my_mac_configs/README.md

 # Tejas Mote's Mac Configs

-instractions and commands for Mac OS
+Instractions and commands for Mac OS